-Montezuma Falls consists of three separate waterfalls.
-The first waterfall is the tallest and is reached, according to locals, by hiking up the river for about twenty minutes.
-We quickly learned in Costa Rica twenty minutes is the estimated time for almost everything and rarely accurate.
-The path to the second and third waterfalls begins by climbing up an extremely steep bank with the assistance of tree roots.
-We plan to only visit the first waterfall.
+- Montezuma Falls consists of 3 separate waterfalls.
+The first waterfall is the tallest and is reached, according to locals, by hiking up the river for about 20 minutes.
+We quickly learn in Costa Rica 20 minutes is the estimated time for almost everything and rarely accurate.
+The path to the 2nd and 3rd waterfalls begins by climbing up an extremely steep bank with the assistance of tree roots.

-An army of large red ants crawl single file along the branches and lizards bask in the small patches of sunlight.
-Thick, intertwined tree roots cover the banks requiring us to carefully place each step.
+- Lines of large red ants march along the branches and lizards bask in the small patches of sunlight.
+Thick, intertwined tree roots cover the banks require us to carefully place each step.

-Only when necessary, we carefully place our hands on rocks or vines.
+- Only when necessary, we carefully place our hands on rocks or vines.
 Taking a step, I slip and grab a vine to prevent from falling into the murky water.
-We hold our breath as the tree slowly becomes still again and let out a sigh of relief I didn’t wake any sleeping reptiles.
+We hold our breath as the tree slowly becomes still again and let out a sigh of relief no sleeping reptiles were disturbed.

-Midway through our return hike, we hear voices above us.
-Carefully climbing up the steep bank, we emerge onto a small dirt path.
-Enjoying a much easier return hike, the unmarked trail ends abruptly along the river.
-Climbing once again over the large boulders we emerge near the road.
+- Midway through our return hike, we hear voices above us.
+Carefully climbing up the steep bank, we emerge onto a small dirt path that runs parallel to the river.
+The unmarked trail ends abruptly along the river and climbing once again over the large boulders we emerge onto the road.

 * For more information on our tour check out: G Adventures Costa Rica on a Shoestring.